CBussom/CMPSC463-Project1/README.md

 TimSort is a hybrid stable sorting algorithm derived from merge sort and insertion sort.
 It takes advantage of already sorted subsequences in the input data and works as follows:

-1. The input array is divided into "runs" which are sorted subsequences.
+- The input array is divided into "runs" which are sorted subsequences.
 These runs are identified by scanning the array from left to right.

-2. The size of the runs varies dynamically based on the order of the input data.
+- The size of the runs varies dynamically based on the order of the input data.
 Longer runs for ordered data and shorter runs for random data.

-3. After identifying the runs, they are merged using an optimized form of merge sort.
-TimSort uses a "galloping" merge process where it iterates through the runs and finds the next lowest element to merge quickly.
+- After identifying the runs, they are merged using an optimized form of merge sort:

+  - Merge sort first divides the array recursively into halves until small sublists are obtained.

+  - These sublists are merged in a bottom-up manner.
+Adjacent sublists are merged into sorted runs.

+  - At each step, one element from each sublist is compared and the smaller one is taken for merging to ensure the result is sorted.

-4. If the runs are too small, TimSort will use insertion sort to increase efficiency.
+- If the runs are too small, TimSort will use insertion sort to increase efficiency:

+  - Insertion sort iterates through the array, taking each element and inserting it into the correct position in the already sorted sublist to its left.

+  - So it builds the sorted array one element at a time.

+  - It is very efficient for small list sizes.

+- The merging and insertion sort steps are repeated until the full array is sorted.

+So, TimSort has the advantage from both merge sort's divide-and-conquer approach and insertion sort's efficiency on small lists.

 # TimSort Time Complexity
 |Case| Big O|